lrghust/simple-gossip-database-example/README.md

 The mechanism mentioned in 2.3 guarantees that cases of index>state+1 will never happen, because load balance server will not send new message to replicas until they reach consensus, which means that there will not be more than one new message gossip between replicas.

 #### Crash Tolerance
 The replica node may be crashed at any time in the real world, therefore a simple crash tolerant method is implemented here.
 When a replica is crashed, which is simulated by terminating a DatabaseNode.py program, the crash event will also be treated as a state.
 While the state of a replica node is sent to the load balance server periodically, it serves as a heart-beat message to tell the server that the node is still alive.
 The server will record the time of last heart-beat for each node.
 When some nodes lose heart-beat for a while, it means a time out for the server and it will gossip message to other nodes, telling them to delete the crash nodes from their neighbor list.
 Because the crash is also treated as a state in replicas, it follows the **synchronous mechanism**.
+Note that the timeout here is set to N+1 seconds if there are N replica nodes running.